 Each year Sault Ste.
 Marie amps winter up with the world’s largest snowmobile race.
-Catch the excitement at the I-500 Snowmobile Race, celebrating its 50th anniversary in 2018.
+Catch the excitement at the Annual International 500 Snowmobile Race, celebrating its 51st anniversary in 2019.
 Dozens of racers cover the 500-mile distance, skidding around a 1-mile track at speeds exceeding 100 mph.

 Michigan’s Upper Peninsula waterfalls take a stunning turn in winter, when cascades freeze into oversized icicles.
 Try your hand at ice climbing frozen waterfalls at Pictured Rocks National Lakeshore.
 In nearby Munising the Michigan Ice Fest offers ice climbing opportunities for experienced climbers and free clinics for beginners.